fdazen/fda-documentation/property_info.md

   - formatting
 keywords: "property info, logo, time zone, default guest settings, default guest county, guest settings, company info"
 last_updated: "November 25th, 2015"
-summary: Labels are just a simple Bootstrap component that you can include in your pages as needed.
-They represent one of many Bootstrap options you can include in your theme.
+summary: This section is dedicated to information about your company and how guest information are displayed in your system.
 published: true
 ---

 #**Property Info**